 You read food blogs.
 You take photos of your culinary creations.
 You have some amazing recipes stashed away.
 You jot down ideas in your phone.
 You’ve considered starting your own food blog, but you’re not sure where to begin.
 That was me not so long ago!

 It was actually an offer just like this one that prompted me to finally start this food blog back in 2015.
 I wish I had done it sooner, but better late than never, right? 🙂 I’ve come full circle, and I am now working with Bluehost to offer Salt & Lavender readers a special price to get their blogs up and running.
-Wondering how to start a food blog?
-Then read on.
+Whether you’re wondering how to start a food blog to make money or simply for a hobby, you can find out here.

 Please note this page contains affiliate links, meaning I earn a commission for some of the products recommended here.